-The Ricoh Theta is able to stream in 4K resolution.
+The Garmin Virb 360 is able to stream in 4K resolution.
 Additionally, the Raspberry Pi handles synchronous streaming and archiving by using the FFmpeg library.
-The hardware is not publicly accessible.
-The server in the zoo is the only public facing machine; therefore, the hardware in the zoo is secure.
 The web application will use Firebase Authentication to prevent people from messing around with zoo's stream.